It may well sound a bit “weird” to head an article with ….and Good Gut Health.

 An excellent morning breakfast is good to keep things moving and “regular”….

 Our Version of a Healthier Energy Breakfast

 We started to use organic porridge and Rice Dream Original Organic milk (non-dairy milk) some while ago..

 This is a most excellent replacement for other breakfasts – especially on the colder mornings!

-Some goat’s yoghurt, some meaning amount that you would like.
+(We started by using gome goat’s yoghurt, some meaningful amount that you would like.
 Goats yoghurt is kinder to your system than dairy.
-Less “mucous-y” and easier to digest.
+Less “mucous-y” and easier to digest.)